Good-Heart-Technology/CIPP-GDAP-Invite-Generator/README.md

 To use this application, you need to configure API access in your CIPP instance:

-1. **Generate API Key Credentials in CIPP**:
-   - Log into your CIPP instance
-   - Generate an API key credential
-   - Store the credentials in a safe place (you'll need them for configuration)

-2. **Create CIPP Role with Required Permissions**:
+1. **Create CIPP Role with Required Permissions**:
    - Create a new CIPP role with only these permissions:
      - `CIPP.Core.Read`
      - `Tenant.Relationship.ReadWrite`

-3. **Assign Role to API Key**:
+2. **Generate API Key Credentials in CIPP**:
+   - Log into your CIPP instance
-   - Assign the newly created role to your API key
+   - Generate an API key credential and assign the newly created role to your API key
+   - Store the credentials in a safe place (you'll need them for configuration)

-4. **Configure Credentials**:
+3. **Configure Credentials**:
    - Input the API credentials into your `wrangler.toml` file
-   - Add the API secret to Cloudflare secrets (as shown in deployment steps above)
+   - Add the API secret to Cloudflare secrets (as shown in deployment steps below)

 ## 🛠️ Setup Instructions